derb12/pybaselines/docs/quickstart.rst

     Beginning in version 1.0.0, pybaselines introduced a class-based api which allows for easier usage and allows all algorithms to be called from the :class:`.Baseline` object.
-If using an earlier version, refer to the :ref:`quickstart:Pre-Version-1.0.0 Quick Start` section below or the `old documentation <https://pybaselines.readthedocs.io/en/v0.8.0/>`_.
+If using an earlier version, refer to the :ref:`old-quickstart` section below or the
+    `old documentation <https://pybaselines.readthedocs.io/en/v0.8.0/>`_.